 Wall Street analysts’ views on FireEye stock

-So far in this series, we’ve looked at market expectations from FireEye’s (FEYE) 3Q16 results.
-We also discussed the factors that have hammered FireEye’s stock.
+So far in this series, we’ve discussed FireEye’s (FEYE) 3Q16 results as well as the factors pushing the cybersecurity space.
+We also discussed the factors that have hammered FireEye stock.

-In the cybersecurity space, FireEye, Symantec (SYMC), Palo Alto Networks (PANW), Barracuda (CUDA), and Fortinet (FTNT) are prominent players.
+FireEye, Symantec (SYMC), Palo Alto Networks (PANW), Barracuda (CUDA), and Fortinet (FTNT) are prominent players in the cybersecurity space.
 Cisco Systems (CSCO) dominates the security appliance market.
-Now let’s take a look at select market-centric views and metrics for FireEye.
+Let’s take a look at select market-centric views and metrics for FireEye.